ravigubbala/awspractice/README.md

 44. In the Task details page, copy the value of "Public IP".

 45. Open web browser and paste the public IP copied in the previous step followed by colon and port number from step 24.
 Eg. 8080.
-This should open your spring boot application.
+This should launch your spring boot application.